 • Juice of 1 lime

-1) Heat a little oil in a frying pan to a medium heat.
-Brown the onions, then add the zucchini and red capsicum and stir fry for a minute or so until softened.
+• Prepare Vegetables: Heat a little oil in a frying pan over medium heat.
+Brown the onions, then add the zucchini and red capsicum.
+Stir fry for a minute or so until softened.
 Set aside.

-2) In a bowl, combine the Szechuan pepper, 5 spice and ginger with the crushed garlic and lime juice to make a marinade.
-Toss over the beef, coating well.
+• Marinate Beef: In a bowl, combine the Szechuan pepper, Chinese 5 spice, ginger, crushed garlic, and lime juice to make a marinade.
+Toss the beef strips in the marinade, coating well.

-3) Raise the heat of the pan to high.
-Throw in the beef and stir fry for a couple of minutes – ideally, it will be cooked medium when served.
+• Cook Beef: Raise the heat of the pan to high.
+Add the marinated beef and stir fry for a couple of minutes until the beef is cooked to your desired level (medium is recommended).

-4) While the beef is cooking, wash the pak choi and separate the leaves.
-Lightly steam over some boiling water for 2 – 3 minutes.
+• Steam Pak Choi: While the beef is cooking, wash the pak choi and separate the leaves.
+Lightly steam over boiling water for 2 – 3 minutes until tender.

 What are your favourite stir fry ingredients?